GSA/fpki-guides/pages/fpki_certificate_profiles.md

 ###### RFC 5280
 _Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile_, David Cooper, Stefan Santesson, Stephen Farrell, Sharon Boeyen, Russell Housley, and Tim Polk (May 2008).

-**Possible Background section:**

-1. What is a Certificate Profile?
-1. Why do we use Certificate Profiles?

-### What is a Certificate Profile?

-A **_certificate profile_** is gives the unique parameter settings for a certificate covered under a Certificate Policy.
-Certificate profiles identify their governing Certificate Policies by citing one or more Object Identifiers (OIDs).

-### Why do we use Certificate Profiles?